isabellelouie/isabellelouie/README.md

 You can click the Preview link to take a look at your changes.
 --->

-👋🏻 Hi!
-I’m Isabelle, a UX researcher and designer transforming user insights into meaningful experiences.
-Welcome to my portfolio: https://isabellelouie.com/
+👋🏻 Hi, I’m Isabelle!
+As a UX Designer with experience across enterprise SaaS and e-commerce, I’m passionate about crafting solutions that bridge research with strategy to enhance user experiences while driving business growth.

-As a T-shaped designer, my strengths in user research are complemented by a diverse background in experience design, business strategy, communications, and marketing.
+At SAP, my work focuses on building design systems to enhance cross-product consistency, innovating analytic capabilities in SAP’s AI copilot Joule, and optimizing mobile experiences for SAP Analytics Cloud.

-My passion lies in understanding user behaviour and transforming insights into impactful solutions that enhance everyday experiences.
-As a goal-oriented individual, I am driven by my love for continual learning, embracing curiosity, and helping others achieve their goals.
+As a driven and goal-oriented individual, I thrive on continual learning, fostering curiosity, and empowering others to achieve their goals.

-I am currently in my final semester at Simon Fraser University, completing a joint major in Business and Interactive Arts and Technology.
-Outside of school and work, I am an avid powerlifter and have represented Team Canada internationally!
+Outside of work, I love staying active and exploring the outdoors.
+I enjoy playing golf, snowboarding, and hiking in beautiful BC.
+I've also represented Team Canada internationally as a competitive powerlifter, earning four silver medals at the 2023 North American Powerlifting Championships!